Helekin/react-01-easy-react-essentials/README.md

 ### Prerequisites

-- Use any code editor
+- You can use any code editor for this project.

 ### Installation

-1. Clone the repo
+1. Clone the repository:

 ```sh
 git clone https://github.com/Helekin/react-01-easy-react-essentials.git
 ```

-2. Create your .env file and use your credentials (optional)

-3. Install dependencies
+2. Install project dependencies:

 ```sh
 npm install
 ```

-4. Runs the app in the development mode
+3. To run the app in development mode:

 ```sh
 npm run dev